TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 18/Revelation 18.22.md

 ---

-And the voice of harpers and minstrels and flute-players and trumpeters shall be heard no more at all in thee; and no craftsman, of whatsoever craft, shall be found any more at all in thee; and the voice of a mill shall be heard no more at all in thee;
+The voice of harpists, minstrels, flute players, and trumpeters will be heard no more at all in you.
+No craftsman, of whatever craft, will be found any more at all in you.
+The sound of a mill will be heard no more at all in you.